 Comfort is also important.
 If you don’t like what you are wearing because it is too tight, you are too hot or cold or even if your shoes are uncomfortable, that often conveys in your photos.
 I truly believe that you should feel your best in addition to looking your best.
 Shoes are important.
 Several of my sessions are held outdoors and involve some walking.
-I suggest skipping the 4 inch stilettos and opting instead for the cute, comfy sandals.
+I suggest skipping the 4 inch stilettos and opting instead for the cute, comfy sandals, or if fall a cute bootie or boot.
 It’s tough walking in those scenic fields in the high heels.
 Your children should be comfortable too.
-If they don’t have those super cute shoes that you wanted for photos in their size, skip them.
+I recommend dressing up from head to toe for photos but if they don’t have those super cute shoes that you wanted for photos in their size, find an alternative.
 It’s more important that the kids are happy and blister-free!